Real-Time Dam Levels

 Agricultural & Economic Significance

-Beyond standard municipal supply, Corin is a vital asset for the regional agricultural economy in Australian Capital Territory.
+Agriculture in the surrounding areas of Australian Capital Territory depends heavily on the water security provided by Corin.
 The local economy, heavily rooted in agriculture, fluctuates in tandem with the health of this reservoir.
 Sustainable water management here ensures that both crops and livestock can survive prolonged dry spells.

 Ecological & Recreational Context